-From Athens, a ferry leaves Lavrio Port to Korissia (the main port on Kea island) daily.
+From Athens, a ferry leaves the Port of Lavrio to Korissia (the main port of Kea island) daily.
 There are also ferries to the island from the city’s largest port, Piraeus.
 However, the most direct route is from Lavrio.

 During the Greek high season (July and August), ferries in the Cyclades can be extremely busy.
 Therefore, we recommend booking your ferry ticket and arriving at the port at least an hour before departure.

 Where To Stay In Kea, Greece